Negation and partial axiomatizations of dependence and independence logic revisited: Axiomatizing negatable consequences in dependence and independence logic

-Kontinen \cite{Kontinen15foc} generalized the above axiomatization result to cover also the case when $\Gamma\cup\{\phi\}$ is a set of formulas (that possibly contain free variables) by adding a new relation symbol to interpret the teams.
+Kontinen \cite{Kontinen15foc} generalized the above axiomatization result to cover also the case when $\Gamma\cup\{\phi\}$ is a set of formulas (that possibly contain free variables) by adding a new relation symbol to interpret the teams associated with the free variables.
 In this section, we will generalize \Cref{ind_fo_cons_axiom} without expanding the signature to cover the case when $\Gamma\cup\{\phi\}$ is a set of formulas (that possibly contain free variables) and $\phi$ is negatable.

-First, note that by applying the existential quantifier introduction and elimination rule introduced in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13}:
+First, note that by applying the following (standard) existential quantifier introduction and elimination rule (included in the systems given in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13}):

-under certain constraint the (possibly open) formula $\psi$ in the entailment $\Delta,\psi\vdash_{\mathsf{L}}\theta$ can be turned into a sentence without affecting the entailment relation, as in the lemma below.
+under certain constraint the (possibly open) formula $\psi$ in the entailment $\Delta,\psi\vdash_{\mathsf{L}}\theta$ can be turned into a sentence without affecting the entailment relation, as the lemma below shows.